 If it’s not too cold out, you can enjoy the walking trails that connect the park areas between King’s Gate Drawbridge and other interesting sights.
 If you need to warm up, you can hop into the Suomenlinna Museum or check out Submarine Vesikko, where you can get inside a restored submarine from the 1930s.
 But if you really really need to warm up, hit up the Suomenlinna brewery right next to the ferry terminal, where some dozen or so beers are on tap.

 Suomenlinna is very easily accessible, even in winter, with regular ferries from Market Square.
 Be sure to give yourself at least a few hours, if not half a day, to explore this UNESCO site.
 You can go independently, but you’ll get a lot more out of a guided tour, who will give you extensive detail about the historical site and help with transportation.
 I recommend this tour, which includes a guided tour of Helsinki via bus as well as a tour to Suomenlinna plus roundtrip ferry tickets.

 Check out the Helsinki Cathedral by day or night

 Helsinki is beloved for its design and one of my favorite examples of design in the city is Helsinki Cathedral, an excellent example of Neoclassical architecture in the city.
-Interestingly, while the word cathedral makes most think of Catholics or Eastern Orthodox, Helsinki’s Cathedral is actually part of the Finnish Evangelical Lutheran sect.
+Interestingly, while the word cathedral makes most think of Catholic or Eastern Orthodox churches, Helsinki’s Cathedral is actually part of the Finnish Evangelical Lutheran sect.